Furyphoenix8/Aluminum/src/content/a-full-style-test.md

 Number of Electrons : 13 <br/>
 Number of Neutrons : 14 <br/>

+---

 # Interesting Facts

 - Aluminum was actually named after the place it was first discovered in, Alum
 - Aluminum is the most common metal on earth, for it makes up more than 8% of the Earth's mass
 - Aluminum is the third most common element in the world after oxygen and silicon

+---

+# Values and Uses

+Aluminum has many uses because of its many properties, like being a good conductor, being corrosion resistant, and how malleable it is.
+Here are some uses:
+- electrical transmission lines
+- foils
+- window frames
+- aeroplane parts
+- kitchen utensils